Most developing countries

 As early as possible.
 The longer

-you wait, the cataract not only continues to worsen and become more opaque
+you wait, the lens disease not only continues to worsen and become more opaque

 leading to further loss of vision, but it also may thicken further leading to